webfactor/laravel-backpack-documents/README.md

 Accept: application-json
 ```

+If you use translation you can append `lang` parameter to the api route to get the specified language. (eg. api/v1/documents?lang=de)

 ## Customisation

 You can edit many parts of the functionality.
 Just look at the published config file (`config/webfactor/documents.php`).